wkumari/draft-wkumari-dhc-capport/README.md

    example using DHCP) as the recursive server for the network.
 Until the user has authenticated to the captive portal, the CP responds to all DNS requests listing the address of its web portal.
-Once the user has authenticated the CP returns the "correct" addresses.
+Once the user has authenticated, the CP returns the "correct" addresses.

    This technique has many shortcomings.
 It fails if the client is performing DNSSEC validation, is running their own resolver, is using